-Connect through Cloudflare Access to SMB file shares · Cloudflare for Teams documentation

 Connect through Cloudflare Access to SMB file shares

 The Server Message Block (SMB) protocol allows users to access, read, and write to shared files.
-Cloudflare for Teams provides a mechanism for end users to authenticate with their single sign-on (SSO) provider and connect to shared files over SMB without being on a virtual private network (VPN).
+Cloudflare Zero Trust provides a mechanism for end users to authenticate with their single sign-on (SSO) provider and connect to shared files over SMB without being on a virtual private network (VPN).

 You can set up this connection by downloading and installing the Cloudflare daemon,